 The Mechanics of Sounds/Vibrations

 The unmanifest Absolute, Pure Consciousness is silent but holds the potential for all sounds and vibrations.
 When Pure Consciousness moves within itself, it creates the first or Primordial Sound, OM.
-This Primordial Sound then diversifies in to all the sounds and vibrations of creation.
+This Primordial Sound then diversifies into all the sounds and vibrations of creation.
 When the vibration is slow, it becomes the solid, material world.
 Everything in the manifest creation has a different sound or vibration, which play together in the glorious symphony called life.

 When the vibrations remain pure and harmonious, you remain happy and healthy.
 If the harmony is distorted by stress, pollution, poor lifestyle choices, or toxic emotions, Wholeness is lost in the environment and in your body.
 The body forgets how to repair itself and you fall sick.

 Sound has been used for generations by most cultures to bring peace and balance.
 The beating of a drum, playing a singing bowl, and chanting mantras can all have a harmonizing effect.
-Listening to the sounds of nature also have a healing effect on your well-being.
+Listening to the sounds of nature also has a healing effect on your well-being.
 A walk in natural surroundings can create a soothing effect through your entire physiology.
 Listening to different music at different times can be used to stimulate or soothe the mind and body.
 In Indian music, there are specific pieces known as Rajas, which are played at different times of the day to align the rhythms and energies of the body with the rhythms and cycles of nature.

 However, the wrong sounds may cause an imbalance.
-It’s important therefore, to be aware of the effects of different sounds and how they make you feel at different times.
+It’s important, therefore, to be aware of the effects of different sounds and how they make you feel at different times.
 As well as listening to external sounds, learn to listen to the internal sounds of your body.
 What are they telling you?
 Is your body calm and relaxed or tense and irritated?

 The Indian Vedic Science of Mantras has, for thousands of years, used a system whereby the vibrations of different aspects of creation, including the different parts of the human body, are known.
 By reintroducing the correct vibration into an area of the body, you can begin to restore the memory of wholeness in that area.